We have placed cookies (small text files) on your device to make this website better and easier to use.

 Following the US FATCA model, the Organization for Economic Cooperation and Development (OECD) issued a new global version of FATCA called the “Global Standard for Automatic Exchange of Information”, but better known as the Common Reporting Standard (CRS) which facilitates the exchange of detailed account information between governments.

-Guernsey, like Norway, Sweden, Denmark, the United Kingdom and a number of other countries, signed an agreement in July 2015 to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters.
+The Isle of Man, like Norway, Sweden, Denmark, the United Kingdom and a number of other countries, signed an agreement in July 2015 to automatically exchange information based on Article 6 of the Convention on Mutual Administrative Assistance in Tax Matters.
 This agreement specifies the details of what information will be exchanged and when, as set out in the CRS.

 The main requirements arising from the CRS has been the identification and declaration of legal persons (i.e. companies and natural persons) meeting the criteria as defined in the CRS as well as the reporting of balances and payments in respect of those persons that are reportable.